elarmust/PHP-Server-Framework/README.md

 migrate run up all
 ```

+You can access the built-in CLI tool with
 ```
 docker attach framework-framework-1
 ```
-Can be used to access the built-in CLI tool.

 # Contributing
 If you'd like to contribute, you can do the following: